About young people’s mental health

 Could we prevent schizophrenia?

-Dr Joshua Roffman asks, could folic acid hold the clue to reducing the risk of schizophrenia?More about this project
+Dr Joshua Roffman sought to find out if could folic acid hold the clue to reducing the risk of schizophrenia?More about this project

 If you're having a mental health emergency find out who to turn to using our urgent help and advice resource.